sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 * As with the Degree parameter, there is only one pair of combinations that will work, which is $$\{T_3, T_4\}$$.

-We highly recommend carrying out the entire process yourself to get a feeling for how the process works!
+We highly recommend carrying out the entire process yourself to get a feeling of how the process works!

 We now have all the pairs for each of the parameters:
 - Character: {1, 5}, {2, 6}, {3, 7}